 Internship Application FAQs

-Summer internships are posted at the beginning of winter quarter and applications are due at the beginning of February.
-To find out more about the program and upcoming on-campus events, contact Stephanie Burbank.
+Summer internships are posted at the end of fall quarter/beginning of winter quarter and applications are due Tuesday, January 31, 2023 at 11:59pm.

 Frequently Asked Questions

 - May I apply for more than one internship?

 - Can I find out more about the experiences of previous internships at the organization I'm interested in?

 - What does it mean that "housing and transportation are the responsibility of the intern"?